osama51/robot_animation/README.md

     - Dancing:

-        The robotic body dances in a funy way while it is moving in the garden.
+        The robotic body dances in a funny way while it is moving in the garden.

     - Moving: